 Say what you will about the old fashioned German variety; at least they knew how to fight and fight bravely.
 These new fascists cannot kill anything that isn’t rendered helpless or unaware first.
 And, when they are fought head to head they more often than not fall to their knees and beg for forgiveness.
 Or commit suicide, which, despite what you’ve read at Daily Kos is not a sign of bravery but yet the ultimate in cowardice.

-I am a psychiatrist and I couldn't do this work unless I really cared about people and believed the best of them.
+I am a psychiatrist and I couldn't do the work I do unless I really cared about people and believed the best of them.
 The only time in my career where I regularly encountered individuals that I could not connect with was during a several year stint working in a county jail.
 Not all the people there were bad--many were just plain stupid.
 But fairly regularly I would meet up with the ones who --well, to put it bluntly--raised the hair on the back of my neck and sent shivers down my spine.

 Practicing psychiatry as long as I have, I no longer try to talk myself out of this kind of negative response to someone.
 No, I have learned over the years to trust my instincts in such matters.
 When I feel this way, I know I am in the presence of something bad.
 I usually then search for something to connect to in the people who stimulate that reaction--some elemental living thread that makes me feel that I am talking to someone who is also a member of the human species.
 I try to feel sympathy, even if my normal empathic response eludes me.

-I don't advocate torturing them or even humiliating them (maybe humiliating them).I don't advocate even hating them.
+I don't advocate torturing them or even humiliating them (well, maybe humiliating them).I don't advocate even hating them.
 It isn't a worthwhile expenditure of emotional energy.
 Just kill them without any great fuss or angst.
 And send them and their ideology to whatever hell awaits such pathetic and deformed souls.
 We owe it to whatever is great and good in the human spirit to do no less.
 And it is no more than what such creatures deserve.

 When you are in the presence of true evil, you have only one real choice.
 You must face it coldly, ruthlessly and with unswerving determination and loyalty to Life.